 There is also an evening program at Mammoth Hot Springs Hotel that will lead to a discussion about the nature and culture of the park.

-In West Yellowstone, you will find a snowshoe walk around Riverside Trail and afternoon talk with a ranger at the Grizzly and Wolf Discovery Center.
+In West Yellowstone, you will find a snowshoe walk around Riverside Trail and an afternoon talk with a ranger at the Grizzly and Wolf Discovery Center.

 At Old Faithful, visitors will have a chance to participate in ranger-led programs such as ‘Geysers Galore’, a program about the geysers at Yellowstone and you will have a chance to hear it before seeing Old Faithful’s midday eruption.